cando-developers/cando/README.md

 # Building Cando

 Cando needs [Clasp](https://github.com/clasp-developers/clasp.git) and Clasp has [dependencies](https://github.com/clasp-developers/clasp/wiki/Build-Instructions) that need to be installed first.
+Advanced use of Cando needs [Ambertools](http://ambermd.org/GetAmber.php#ambertools) - I assume that anyone downloading Cando is familiar with Amber and Ambertools.

 1. Clone Clasp using: